Blocked Gibbs sampler for hierarchical Dirichlet processes: Supplementary Materials

 \section{Supplementary Materials}

-This supplement contains an enlisting of blocked parameter updates of the truncated HDP mixture model, derivation of the rejection sampler for the tilted gamma random variables, proof of auxiliary results and additional results from the simulation study of the main document.
+This supplement contains an enlisting of blocked parameter updates of the truncated HDP mixture model, sampling scheme for the tilted gamma random variables, proof of auxiliary results, sensitivity analyses with respect to choices of hyperparameters and the truncation level, and additional plots depicting the computation time and estimation performance of the different posterior sampling algorithms.
+Code for implementing our method is available at the GitHub repository, \href{https://github.com/das-snigdha/blockedHDP}{das-snigdha/blockedHDP}.